Miles Jacobson: Sports Interactive

 Sports Interactive was founded in 1994 by Paul and Oliver Collyer on the back of the success they had achieved with a game they had originally created in their Shropshire bedrooms in the late 1980s.
 That game was first published commercially in 1992 as Championship Manager.

 Jacobson first became involved in Sports Interactive as a fan of the game, after obtaining an advance copy of Championship Manager 2 in exchange for two Blur concert tickets, offering his services as one of the early testers.
 The Collyer brothers realised that Jacobson's abilities and experience would be put to better use in other areas and he became the fledgling company's unofficial business advisor.
 Jacobson quickly became an integral part of the team, assuming the role of part-time Managing Director in 1999 before finally taking the helm on a full-time basis in 2001.

-Under Jacobson’s management, Sports Interactive has grown from a fledgling start-up employing five people to one of the best-known names in UK game development with a staff of over 250 and a network of roughly 1,300 researchers across the globe.
-The studio won a GameIndustry.biz award for Best Place to Work in 2021.
-To date, the studio has sold in excess of 15 million games, has been responsible for six of the top 10 fastest-selling PC games of all time in the UK (five of which are from the Football Manager series) and has enjoyed more than 200 weeks at No. 1 in the PC charts.
+Under Jacobson's management, Sports Interactive has grown from a fledgling start-up employing five people to one of the best-known names in UK game development with a staff of more than 280 and a network of roughly 1,400 researchers across the globe.
+The studio has won two GamesIndustry.biz Best Places to Work Awards in recent years, one in 2021 and another in 2023.

+To date, the studio has sold more than 15 million games, has been responsible for six of the top 10 fastest-selling PC games of all time in the UK (five of which are from the Football Manager series) and has enjoyed more than 200 weeks at No. 1 in the PC charts.
 Sports Interactive also has been responsible for five of the top 20 best-selling PC games of all time in the UK.